spoge/text-adventure/README.md

 # Sboge - Text Adventure

-A React + Vite text adventure where the story lives in static JSON files.
-The app fetches chapter files from `public/game/` at runtime and stores the current save in `localStorage`.
+The goal of this project is to create a simple text adventure in React, where the entire adventure is stored in json.
+The files are static and loaded from `public/game/` when the game runs.

-## Repository Shape
+## About

-- `src/index.jsx` renders the React app.
+- `src/index.jsx` starts the React app.
 - `src/components/App.jsx` is the main app component.
-- `src/hooks/useGameLogic.jsx` contains the core game flow.
+- `src/hooks/useGameLogic.jsx` contains most of the game logic.
-- `src/utils/DispatchTrigger.js` handles action trigger dispatch.
+- `src/utils/DispatchTrigger.js` handles what happens when an action is performed.
-- `src/utils/CheckFlag.js` handles flag-based visibility rules.
+- `src/utils/CheckFlag.js` handles show/hide rules for flags.
-- `public/game/*.json` contains the playable game content.
+- `public/game/*.json` contains the game content.
-- `public/game/-start-.json` defines the first chapter, scene, and flags for a new save.
+- `public/game/-start-.json` decides where a new game starts.
-- `tools/editor/` contains the local chapter editor.
+- `tools/editor/` contains the local editor.

 ## Getting Started